Parliamentary.ai

 Overview

-This bill seeks to repeal the Fixed-term Parliaments Act 2011, returning the power to call general elections to the Prime Minister.
-The 2011 Act introduced fixed five-year terms for parliaments, with exceptions for specific circumstances.
-This bill removes those fixed terms.
+This bill proposes to repeal the Fixed-term Parliaments Act 2011, returning the power to call general elections to the UK Prime Minister.
+The 2011 Act introduced a fixed five-year term for Parliaments, with exceptions for specific circumstances.

 Description